2024

 Squibler

 Squibler‘s AI tools are perfect for writing fantasy subgenres and creating a fantasy setting.
 The way it works is you create Elements.
-Elements are your fantasy characters, settings, items; and everything that you’ll use for your novel.
+Elements are your fantasy characters, settings, objects; and everything that you’ll use for your novel.

 Then, using Elements, you can use Squibler AI to write a fantasy novel tailored to your idea.